Quantum Yang-Mills Charges in Strongly Coupled 2D Lattice QCD with Three Flavors: Quantum Yang-Mills charges on the lattice

 The total charge, obtained from the expectation values of the charge operator $Q^{(2)}_\ell(x)$ (\ref{charge op. lattice}), is expressed as a series comprising $n$ identical terms of the type given in (\ref{expval_mesons}) for mesons and (\ref{expval_bar}) for baryons, along with additional contributions from the gauge sector.
 Specifically, the total (quantum) charge—i.e., the sum of expectation values for \emph{mesons} or \emph{baryons}—takes the form, cf. (\ref{Expval O_f,g}) \bea \expval{Q^{(2)}_\ell FG}_{f,g}=\frac{a^2}{Z_\Lambda}\sum_{j,k} n \Tr(\tau^j \tau^k) \expval{J_{0}^{j}(x)J_{0}^{k}(x)FG}_f Z_f, \eea where the sum extends over $n$ lattice points $x = y = x_1, \ldots, x_n \in \Lambda$.
 The composite fields $F$ and $G$, as well as the fermionic contribution $\expval{\cdot}_f$ to the expectation value, depend on whether one is considering mesons (\ref{vect. mesons}) and (\ref{expval_mesons}) or baryons (\ref{vect. baryons}) and (\ref{expval_bar}).

 In the limit \( n \to \infty \)—the infinite volume or thermodynamic limit \cite{Gattringer:2010zz}—the series in question along with the partition function \( Z_\Lambda \) in the denominator diverges.
 Since we prefer to work on a finite nonzero lattice spacing, we do not employ the standard renormalization techniques commonly used in lattice QCD to handle such divergences.
 However, alternative approaches exist.
 In particular, the multiscale polymer expansion \cite{Simon1993, Glimm:1987ng} offers a systematic framework to address these issues, ensuring that divergences can be removed safely, yielding finite, well-defined results.
-Other regularization techniques from quantum field theory are mentioned in the remark below, which may be relevant for future investigations depending on the underlying model.
-For instance, Borel summation has been explored as a potential tool in this context; see \cite{Rivasseau:2014zpm} for related applications.
+Other regularization techniques from quantum field theory can be used, and may be relevant for future investigations depending on the underlying model.

-\begin{remark} In some lattice computations, zeta function regularization is sufficient to control divergences (for a recent application in lattice gauge theory, see \cite{Hartung:2022vuk}).
-Regularization systematically assigns finite values to divergent series, a standard procedure in physics (see \cite{Elizalde:2004xa}).
-Even in mathematics, rigorous summation methods exist, such as Borel summation \cite{Hardy1949divergent, Sokal:1980ey}, which, for instance, assigns a finite value to certain factorial series represented as improper integrals—one well-known example being Gompertz's constant \cite{Cuyt2008}.
-More exotic divergent series, such as those involving factorial growth of the form \( (3n)! \), can also be handled using similar techniques.
-This type of analysis may become particularly relevant when dealing with non-diagonal covariance matrices, cf. Isserlis-Wick theorem. \end{remark}
+The average appearing in (\ref{finalchargevalue}) are computed and given in Appendix \ref{sec:appendixfinalresults} for hadrons, in the case of lattice QCD models with two and three flavors.
+Note that our explicit computations are in agreement with the flavor symmetry of the model.
+By considering the hadronic particles wave functions in terms of quarks and anti-quarks, and their linear combinations, the values of the quantum charges of the hadrons follow.
+For instance, in the three flavor case and considering the pre-factors given in (\ref{expval_mesons}), the charge values for $\pi^{+}$ and $\pi^{-}$ coincide, and it vanishes for $\pi^0$.
+Regarding baryons and using (\ref{expval_bar}), we obtain that the charge value for $\Delta^{++}$ differs from $p$ and $n$ (proton and neutron), which are equal.